Kakoure/COVID-Combat/README.md

 Our StartMenu scene is the start of the game for the players.
 It then transitions to the GameScene, which is where the rest of the game takes place.

+Interaction Techniques:
+Menu:
+	-Select options with ---I DON'T ACTUALLY KNOW WHAT BUTTON DOES THIS---

+In game:
+Player 1:
+	-Uses Google VR SDK to see
+	-Can move left/right/up/down with joystick
+	-Automatically moves forward
+Player 2:
+	-Uses Google VR SDK to see and aim
+	-Presses X to shoot

 -----NEED TO EXPLAIN HOW TO OPERATE WITH MULTIPLE DEVICES-----